tiffon/sublime-to-done/README.md

 * Hierarchically organized tasks
 * 5 levels of importance for tasks
-* Notes of any legnth for any task
+* Notes of any length for any task
 * Set a task to either _completed_ or _cancelled_
 * Set a task to an _emergency state_